WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 # IANA considerations

-TODO: register application/http2 and possibly the validityUrl format.
+TODO: possibly register the validityUrl format.

 --- back

 # Acknowledgements

-Thanks to Ilari Liusvaara for comments that improved this draft.
+Thanks to Ilari Liusvaara, Ryan Sleevi, and Yoav Weiss for comments that improved this draft.